Luda16-zz/luda16.github.io/_posts/2015-01-02-hello-world-bienvenido-a--mi-jekyll-blog.md

 ---
 layout: post
-title: "Hello world welcome to jekyll blog"
+title: "Hello world!
+Welcome to my jekyll blog"
 description: "An awesome introduction to jekyll and its features."
 author: "Luis Daniel"
 coverImg: "post-bg.jpg"